PaoloMazzon/Astro/docs/classes/Entity.md

  + `id -> Num` ID in the editor.
  + `visible -> Bool` Whether or not its visible in the editor.
  + `properties -> Map` Map of all user defined properties in the editor.

+If `tiled_data` is not null and a width and height were specified, [load()](Level#load) will automatically create a hitbox of those dimensions before this method is called.

 ### update
 `update(level)`